Classes

 JoBase contains the following built in images.

-The example below loads the enemy image and draws it.
+The example below loads an image and renders it to the screen.

 enemy = Image(ENEMY)